poggle-library/Poggle-Core/README.md

 # Poggle React Component Library

-This library is still under heavy development and not suitable for production use.
+# This library is still under heavy development and IS NOT suitable for production use.

 DEV DETAILS